Part 3: Create a Service Account #

 In API #

-When making requests against the Kosli API directly (e.g. using curl), you can authenticate your requests using bear token.
-Set the bearer token in the request Authorization header to your API key.
+When making requests against the Kosli API directly (e.g. using curl), you can authenticate your requests by setting the bearer token in the request Authorization header to your API key.

 curl -H "Authorization: Bearer <<your-api-key>>" http://app.kosli.com/api/v2/environments/<<your-org-name>>